Unity-Technologies/com.unity.cinemachine/Documentation~/CinemachineBindingModes.md

-The offset interprets the world space relative to the origin of the Follow target.
-The Camera will not change position when the target rotates.
+The offset in interpreted in world space relative to the origin of the Follow target.
+The camera will not change position when the target rotates.